 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

-When we asked our crew of seasoned Explorers to recommend their favourite free campgrounds in NSW, there was no doubt that they’d deliver, and just like a regular bunch of legends, they’ve come up with some absolute low-cost belters.
+When we asked our crew of seasoned Explorers to recommend their favourite places to free camp in New South Wales, there was no doubt that they’d deliver, and just like a regular bunch of legends, they’ve come up with some absolute belters of low-cost campgrounds.
+Yes, some of these free camping spots might have limited facilities; yes, some of them require a jaunt along short walking trails from the car; and yes, they’re all worth checking out.

 Looking for NSW adventures?
-Head to our NSW Adventure Hub
+Head to our NSW Adventure Hub!

-Best Free Camping in NSW
+Best Free Camping Sites in New South Wales

 1. Sunburnt Beach Campground